 Are you looking for a cheap and cheerful way to spend an evening in Las Vegas?
 Then head to the Fun Dungeon at Excalibur!
-This quirky attraction is perfect for anyone who wants to enjoy some old-school arcade fun.
-With over 200 games to choose from, there’s something for everyone.
+This quirky attraction is perfect for anyone wanting to enjoy old-school arcade fun.
+With over 200 games to choose from, there are options to suit various interests.

 For just $12 per person, you can enjoy an afternoon of unlimited gaming, laser tag, and arcade fun.
 And if you get hungry, there’s even a food court with cheap eats.

-Whether you’re traveling with kids or simply looking for a place to let loose and have some fun, the Fun Dungeon at Excalibur is sure to please.
+Whether traveling with kids or simply looking for a place to let loose and have fun, the Fun Dungeon at Excalibur will surely please.

 See Related: Best Mancation Destinations Around the World

 The Mirage Aquarium is one of the most popular tourist destinations in Las Vegas.
 It’s home to more than 2,000 fish and other aquatic creatures from all over the world.
 Some highlights include a three-story waterfall, a replica of an undersea grotto, and a 200,000-gallon shark tank.

 There’s also a touch pool where visitors can pet stingrays and other marine creatures.
 Admission is free for hotel guests, and discounted tickets are available for other visitors.